shyamal-b/ss-tad/README.md

-# ss-tad
+# End-to-End, Single-Stream Temporal Action Detection in Untrimmed Videos

-End-to-End, Single-Stream Temporal Action Detection in Untrimmed Videos (Official Repo SS-TAD)
+This is the page for the supplementary material for SS-TAD.
+More updates coming soon!